 7. The trader’s profit will therefore be $2000 ($1010 x 100 x 2 = $202,000 – $200,000).

 8. The trader’s return on their investment will total 16.67% (2000/12000).

 So, with an account balance of $12,000, the trader will have made a profit of $2000 (16.67%) with just a 1% price increase in the commodity.

 However, it is important to note that if the price had fallen by the same amount, the trader would have made a loss of 16.67%, with the commodity having only suffered a 1% fall in price.

-Commodities may also be traded indirectly through the equities market, through mutual funds, through exchange-traded funds (ETFs) or through a contract for difference (CFD).
+Commodities can typically be traded on the futures market through futures contracts, which are short term contracts with definite expiry dates.
+However, commodities may also be traded indirectly through the equities market, through mutual funds, through exchange-traded funds (ETFs) or through a contract for difference (CFD) trading platform.

 Unlike manufacturers, most traders do not want the actual delivery of the commodity they are trading, therefore a commodities trader will usually opt to roll-over the futures contract for that commodity.
 A commodities roll-over effectively extends the expiration date for the settlement of the contract, allowing the trader to avoid the costs associated with the settlement of an expired futures contract.

 Forex.com scored best in our review of the top brokers for commodity , which takes into account 120+ factors across eight categories.
 Here are some areas where Forex.com scored highly in:

 Forex.com offers one way to tradeForex .
 If you wanted to trade GOLD

 The two most important categories in our rating system are the cost of trading and the broker’s trust score.
 To calculate a broker’s trust score, we take into account a range of factors, including their regulation history, years in business, liquidity provider etc.